Dental Hygienist in Piccadilly, London

 The best form of defence against tooth decay is a proper oral hygiene routine.
+You need regular visits to your hygienist.
 If you’re worried about brushing, you’re not sure how to clean your teeth properly, or you’re prone to cavities or sensitivity, our expert dental hygienists are here to offer advice and help you brush up on your tooth-cleaning skills.

 - Brushing twice a day, every day for at least 2 minutes